U.S. 30-year mortgage rates hit 5-month high: Freddie Mac

-NEW YORK The average interest rate on U.S. 30-year fixed-rate mortgages rose to its highest level in five months with rising Treasury yields, mortgage finance agency Freddie Mac said on Thursday.
+NEW YORK (Reuters) - The average interest rate on U.S. 30-year fixed-rate mortgages rose to its highest level in five months with rising Treasury yields, mortgage finance agency Freddie Mac said on Thursday.

 The borrowing cost on 30-year mortgages, the most widely held type of U.S. home loan, averaged 3.57 percent in the week ended Nov.
 10. It was the highest since 3.60 percent in the week of June 9.